shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ![Pipeline Configuration](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/2_pipeline_configuration.png)

-**Step 4:** Once the **Pipeline Configuration List** is displayed, select the **+** sign on the far right of the column headers and add another column.
+**Step 4:** Once the **Pipeline Configuration List** is displayed, select the **+** sign on the far right of the column headers to add another column.
 In the dropdown list, choose the appropriate path for your operating system.

 ![OS path](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/3_mac_path.png)